UTSC-CSCC09-Programming-on-the-Web/project-healthy-algos/README.md

 - If time allows, a backend AI model will be implemented to score the user's uploaded recipes according to a health metric.

 ## Version Milestones
-- Apha: aim to complete the design and implementation of the main frontend portion of the application
+- Alpha: aim to complete the design and implementation of the main frontend portion of the application
 - Beta: integrate the backend and implement the basic features related to users - signup, payment, signout and upload content
 - Final: aim to complete the features detailed in the "Additional Requirements" section and have it deployed